drvinceknight/pfm/book/tools-for-mathematics/08-statistics/exercises/main.md

    correlation coefficient for the data set with itself.

 4. Obtain a line of best fit for the pairs of data sets from question 2.

+5. Given a collection of 250 individuals whose height is normally distributed with mean 165 and standard deviation 5.
+What is the expected number of individuals with height between 150 and 160?

+6. Consider a class test where the score are normally distributed with mean 65 and standard deviation 5.

+   1. What is the probability of failing the class test (a score less than 40)?
+   2. What proportion of the class gets a first class mark (a score above 70)?
+   3. What is the mark that only 10% of the class would expect to get more than?